-The right-of-way shall be located at back of curb and shall not include landscaped areas except a twelve (12) foot wide (face-ofcurb to face-of-curb) raised landscaped median.
+The right-of-way shall be located at back of curb and shall not include landscaped areas except a twelve (12) foot wide (faceof-curb to face-of-curb) raised landscaped median and potential parallel parking landscape islands.
 Landscape within the median will be planted per the Shaded Boulevards landscape character.
 The median is intended to be planted with trees typically thirty (30) to forty (40) feet on center in the middle of the median.
 Typically streetlights will be located in the median to minimize their visual impact.
-Landscape beyond the right-of-way shall typically be planted per the Shaded Boulevards landscape character in the parkways and median and Parks and Gardens landscape character areas as shown in Exhibit C.7b - Landscape within Public Right of Way -Crismon Road.
+The first two (2) feet behind back of curb in the median may be paved with pavers or stamped concrete.
+Landscape in the parallel parking landscape islands shall be planted per the Shaded Boulevards landscape character with at least one tree planted in the center of the island and trees planted at least twenty (20) to forty (40) feet on center in longer islands.
+Landscape beyond the right-of-way shall typically be planted per the Shaded Boulevards landscape character in the parkways and median and Parks and Gardens landscape character in the wider landscape areas as shown in Exhibit C7d - Landscape within Public Right of Way - "Spine East"/"Spine West".
+Riparian landscape character areas may come in close proximity to the right-of-way on the Great Park side of the road.

 Six (6) foot sidewalks will be provided along both sides of the street.
 Sidewalks on both sides will be detached from the curb typically by at least six (6) feet of landscape from face-of-curb.
 The sidewalk on the park side may meander far from the road edge to engage the uses within or adjacent to the park.
+Additional paving (sidewalk width) shall be incorporated in LUG GU areas.
+Such sidewalks while generally wider will typically be interrupted by planters, pots, patio enclosures and street furniture.

-Exhibit C.7b - Landscape within the Public Right of Way - Crismon Road
+Exhibit C.7b - Landscape within the Public Right of Way - Signal Butte Road